Websoft9Archive/ansible-template/docs/stack-deployment.md

 For users with experience with cloud servers, to deploy by Image means "one-click deployment".

-Websoft9 publishes [RabbitMQ image](https://apps.websoft9.com/rabbitmq) on Cloud Platforms and there are three methods for you to deploy.
+Websoft9 publishes [RabbitMQ image](https://apps.websoft9.com/rabbitmq) on Cloud Platforms and there are three methods to deploy it.

-* When **Creating New Instance**, select the RabbitMQ image as the system boot template.
+* When **Create New Instance**, you can select the RabbitMQ image as the system boot template.
-* When **Subscribing RabbitMQ** at Marketplace, the system will ask you to create a new instance for this image in the meantime.
+* When you **Subscribe RabbitMQ** at Marketplace, the system will ask you to create a new instance for this image in the meantime.
-* When **Re-installing OS** for you instance, you can replace the existing image with a RabbitMQ image.
+* When **Re-install OS** for you instance, you can replace the existing image with a RabbitMQ image.

 ## Deploy by Script